-The degradation of intelligence that creates intellectualism corresponds to a degradation of the capacity to reason which manifests in the development of rationalism.
-Rationalism is the ideology that claims that knowledge comes from reason alone.
-Thus, reason is separated from experience, from passion and so from life.
-The theoretical formulation of this separation can be traced all the way back to the philosophy of ancient Greece.
-Already, in this ancient commercial empire, the philosophers were proclaiming the nerelations that help one to build life as desire moves her.
+The relations that the decision to live projectually as a revolutionary and an anarchist moves one to seek are relations of affinity, of passion, of intensity, varieties of living relations that help one to build life as desire moves her.
 They are relations with clearly defined others who have affinity with one's way of living and being.
 Such relations must be created in a fluid and vital way as dynamic, changeable and expansive as affinity and passion themselves are.
 Such an expansive opening of possibilities has no place within the logic of submission, and that in itself makes it a worthy project for anarchists to pursue.